skellis46/slipbox/improvisation and the threshold of the self.md

 It was not until the final studio sessions that I started to imagine that the broader research project could focus precisely on the moment in time when one slips out of time and out of oneself.

-Then, nearly two and a half years after the initial studio-based research and while I was struggling with drafting this writing, my colleagues Siobhan Davies and Rosemary Lee shared with the C-DaRE research team (on 16 April 2026) a questioning process designed to elicit precise responses to remembered felt experiences.
+Then, nearly two and a half years after the initial studio-based research and while I was drafting this writing, my colleagues Siobhan Davies and Rosemary Lee shared with the C-DaRE research team (on 16 April 2026) a questioning process designed to elicit precise responses to remembered felt experiences.
 The process seems to have much in common with micro-phenomenological interviews [see @petitmengin-2006-describing; @petitmengin-2019-discovering].
 On a methodological whim I asked Rosemary to work with me to integrate that questioning process into this research.
 In May 2026 she and I met online twice to push deeper into my memory of experiences while dancing.

 This writing is therefore constructed from first-person experiences of dancing, unstructured conversations post-dancing between Katye and me, micro-interviews hosted by Rosemary focusing on the threshold, and desk-based work.[^other-data]

 ## Dancing: authentic movement and its properties

-The dancing in this research was a somatic practice called [[authentic movement]], and it normally involves two people taking turns in two different roles: a mover/dancer who improvises movement with eyes closed, and a viewer or witness who observes.
+Our research-based dancing was a somatic practice called [[authentic movement]], which normally involves two people taking turns in two different roles: a mover/dancer who improvises movement with eyes closed, and a viewer or witness who observes.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is followed by a period of reflection between the two participants.[^am]

 Authentic movement has a therapeutic lineage [@starkswhitehouse-1999-authentic] and is now used variously as a 'mystical practice' [@adler-2015-mandorla p.218], as a method to create movement [e.g. @voris-2018-forming], and as a performance practice [e.g. @davis-2007-maya; @mcleod-2020-dance], all while maintaining its roots in therapy [e.g. @stromsted-2026-souls].
 It is not surprising therefore that Jane Bacon describes authentic movement as a 'field of practices' [@bacon-2015-authentic p.205].